 The list is endless as to what you can make with these little k-cups – snowmen, bells, reindeer, hats of all sorts (leprechaun, top, graduation), little baskets, critters, wreath, little seed started cups, little storage containers, candles, card holder, mini pin cushion, circle stamps, Advent calendar and so much more.

+I’m sharing this small snowman hat with Funky Junk.
 I’d love to hear about some things you have made with coffee pod containers.

 It’s never too early to start crafting for Christmas.